-An essential spice in our kitchen.
-A freshly ground powder that takes us to the Middle East.
-Warm and bewitching notes that give the tempo to your recipe!
+Cumin powder is an indispensable spice in our kitchen.
+Discover a freshly ground powder that takes us to the Middle East.
+Warm and bewitching notes that give the tempo of your recipe!

 Warning: Last items in stock!